 Jack is a second year student in the Public History MA Program.
 His research focuses on the history of racism, antiracism, and racial terror violence in America broadly, with a focus on Maryland specifically.
 Outside of his studies, Jack is an editorial assistant for The Docket, a digital imprint of Law & History Review.
 He also serves as Co-Chair & Research Lead with the Carroll County Coalition of the Maryland Lynching Memorial Project, and a Researcher & Cataloger for the United States Lighthouse Society.
 Jack is also the 2020-2021 Public History Fellow at AU Library’s Peace Corps Community Archive.
 Looking beyond graduation, Jack has accepted a Fellowship with the John Mitchell Jr. Program for History, Justice, & Race at George Mason University.

 Sarah Fling is a second-year Public History MA student from York, Pennsylvania.
 She is an AU Public History Fellow at The White House Historical Association, where she assists with social media and website content production and historical research.
-This fall, Sarah will also be joining the Fall Scholars Cohort at the President Woodrow Wilson House as a Curatorial Intern.
 Before coming to AU, Sarah interned with the Education Department at George Washington’s Mount Vernon and the Curatorial Department at the Frick Pittsburgh.
 She received her BA in History at the University of Pittsburgh.
 Sarah’s research interests include Victorian England, historic house museums, and material culture.

 Jenna is a second year MA student in the Public History program.
 Her research interests include reproductive justice, women’s history, and local history, especially when used as tools for community engagement and social justice.
 With a BA in English and French from Davidson College, Jenna believes in an interdisciplinary approach to engaging the past.
 She has previously worked in museum content development, historical research and writing, marketing, and journalism.
 When she’s not in the archives or working on a paper at a coffee shop, Jenna enjoys exploring DC’s many museums, traveling, baking, and perfecting the art of the cheese plate.